veertuinc/anka-click-scripts/README.md

 #### `if <desired_var> [, <undesired_var>]`

-If statements are available to use inside of your scripts, but differ drastically from what you're probably used to in other scripting languages.
+If statements are available to use inside of your scripts.
 It requires at a minimum one variable name.
-The first variable in the condition is the image to be waited for on screen.
+The first variable in the condition - the image to be waited for on screen.

 ```
 if desired_image (target_image)